MarkBlumenthal/forex-trading-assistant/README.md

 Always use proper risk management
-The system only takes trades that fit our strict criteria Most signals will be "WAIT" - this is intentional for safety Currency-specific pip values are automatically calculated
+The system only takes trades that fit our strict criteria Most signals will be "WAIT" - this is intentional for safety Currency-specific pip values and spreads are automatically calculated Spread calculations adjust based on time of day (wider during Asian session, tighter during London/NY overlap)

 Best Practices